MarwanElKhodary/TheAA/README.md

 - Deactivating a vehicle simply means deleting the vehicle from the database.
 In a production environment, there might be a deactivated vehicles database instead, with features of reactivation
 - Issuing faults happen one at a time, no bulk faults
-- Issuing faults occurs from different clients submitting `DELETE` requests, the user cannot submit faults from the browser
+- Issuing faults occurs from different clients submitting `POST` requests, the user cannot submit faults from the browser
-- Messages coming into the queue are processed FIFO
 - Race conditions are ignored
 - Faults are processed in a queue right away
 - No internationalization for strings